assortment of vegetables in a basket

 • Fertilize as necessary based on your soil test recommendations, fertilizer label instructions, and the needs of your different crops.

-• Control weeds by laying down organic mulches, slicing or chopping weeds with a hoe, and hand-pulling.
+• Control weeds by laying down an organic mulch, slicing or chopping weeds with a hoe, and hand-pulling.
 Start early, as soon as weeds appear.

 • Support tomato, pepper, and cucumber plants with stakes or trellises to save space.